jakezhaojb/dotfiles/README.md

     PATH=/usr/local/bin:$PATH
     which ctags

-Browse [here](http://www.scholarslab.org/research-and-development/code-spelunking-with-ctags-and-vim/) for more infomation about exuberant-cTags installation and setting.
+Browse [here](http://www.scholarslab.org/research-and-development/code-spelunking-with-ctags-and-vim/) for more infomation about exuberant-ctags installation and setting.